shenlin192/Projet-de-R-D/README.md

 ### Boost test
 The source code for boost timer test is in path "./sourceCode/js/Boost.js".
 The usage of Boost with FFI is the same as the BasicUsage (like calling a normal global function, calling a global variable...).
 All we need to do is to "include" the Boost library in the C++ file, and then generate a shared library.
 After that functions defined in Boost can be used easily from JavaScript.

+##You can click [here](https://www.sharelatex.com/project/58340f92c0f0db5876a1a377) to read the report of this project